Erudika/scoold/README.md

 para.access_key = "app:scoold"
 # secret key for your Para app
 para.secret_key = "*****************"
-# enable or disable email&password authentication
+# enable or disable email and password authentication
 para.password_auth_enabled = true
 # if false, commenting is allowed after 100+ reputation
 para.new_users_can_comment = true